-Another common class of minerals is called oxide.
-In oxides the oxygen is bound to other atoms, usually metallic cations, through ionic bonds.
-One very common oxide and major source of iron for the industry (iron ore) is the iron oxide called hematite ( $Fe_2O_3$ ).
-If the anion is not $O^{2^-}$ but $OH^-$ , the mineral is called a hydroxide.
-Another iron ore is the iron hydroxide goethite (FeO(OH)).
-Among the most famous rocks rich in iron oxide are the banded iron formations which are composed of thin layers of sediments rich in iron oxide.
-These rocks are usually Precambrian in age (older than 500 x $10^6$ years) and they probably formed when the oxygen produced by photosynthesis reacted with the dissolved iron in the ocean.
-Their study is important to understand the history of the atmospheric oxygen of our planet (see the chapter on the evolution of life for further explanations).
+Oxides: In oxides the oxygen is bound to other atoms, usually metallic cations, via ionic bonds.
+One very common oxide and major source of iron for the industry (iron ore) is the iron oxide called hematite (Fe_2O_3).
+If the anion is not O^{2-} but OH^- , the mineral is called a hydroxide.
+Another iron ore is the iron hydroxide called goethite (FeO(OH)).
+Famous rock formations rich in iron oxide are the banded iron formations.
+These rocks are composed of thin layers of sediments rich in iron oxide.
+These rocks are usually Precambrian in age (older than 500×10^6 years).
+One hypothesis suggests that they formed when the oxygen produced by photosynthetic activity of cyanobacteria reacted with the dissolved iron in the ocean.
+Their study is important to understand the history of the atmospheric oxygen of our planet (see chapter on the evolution of life).

-Native elements are minerals composed of a single element.
+Native elements: Minerals composed of a single element.
 Sometimes they can be combined in alloys like the iron-nickel alloy of metallic meteorites.
-Other examples of native element minerals are native gold, native copper, graphite and diamond.
+Other examples of native element minerals are native gold, native copper, sulfur, graphite and diamond.